-A Psychiatrist salary continues to fall to the bottom of the compensation ladder even as mental health needs grow.
-One in five U.S. adults have a mental health or substance abuse issue according to the Substance Abuse and Mental Health Service Administration.
-It’s a bigger disease burden than even heart disease or cancer, yet the physicians that provide mental health care are being paid less than half of that of a cardiologist.
+Psychiatrists’ salaries continue to fall to the bottom of the compensation ladder even as mental health need grows.
+According to the Substance Abuse and Mental Health Service Administration, one in five U.S. adults has a mental health or substance abuse issue.
+It’s a bigger disease burden than even heart disease or cancer, yet the physicians providing mental health care are paid less than half that of a cardiologist.

 Blank areas indicate data not available